Im2rnado/number-guessing-game/README.md

 ## License

-This project is available for educational purposes.
+This project is licensed under the MIT License.